About Cheryl Sparks, MA, NCP

-in ministry who need a confidential and safe place to deal with the emotional and spiritual demands of their work and relationships.
-I enjoy working with couples and offer pre-marital assessments and
+and others in ministry who need a confidential and safe place to deal with the emotional and spiritual demands of their work and relationships.
+I particularly enjoy working with couples and offer

-With my clients, I integrate several forms of therapy.
-Insight-Oriented or Psychodynamic therapy considers how earlier experiences and relationships may have resulted in repetitive feelings or
+I integrate several forms of therapy in my work with clients.
+Insight-Oriented or Psychodynamic therapy considers how a person's earlier experiences and relationships

 Education

-Doctor of Arts in Marriage and Family, Eastern University, currently in progress
+Doctor of Arts in Marriage and Family, Eastern University

 Master of Arts in Counseling, Eastern University's Graduate School of Counseling Psychology